 \paragraph*{Cost} The cost is asymptotically that of the other blocked algorithms.

-\paragraph*{Note} Wimmer accumulates rank-2k updates in his paper~\cite{Wimmer2012}, yielding a blocked algorithm with a cost of roughtly $m^3/3$ flops {\em when only the Pfaffian is required}.
-When the full factorization is required, he reverts back to the unblocked right-looking (modified Partlett-Reid) algorithm and accumulates those rank-2 updates, yielding an algorithm that performs roughly $ 2 m^3 /3 $ flops.
-In our work, we always compute all of $ L $.
+\paragraph*{Note} Wimmer accumulates rank-2k updates in his paper~\cite{Wimmer2012}, yielding a blocked algorithm with a cost of roughly $m^3/3$ flops {\em when only the Pfaffian is required}.
+When the full factorization is required, he reverts back to the unblocked right-looking (modified Parlett-Reid) algorithm and accumulates those rank-2 updates, yielding an algorithm that performs roughly $ 2 m^3 /3 $ flops.
+Our algorithms compute all of $ L $.